 As a rule of thumb, unless you’re aiming for accelerated growth or planning to launch a new product, your marketing budget should be around 5% to 7% of your turnover.
 This can be boosted to up to 15% for short periods of time.

 Now use these insights to steer and focus your marketing activities.
 Got a new marketing opportunity?
 Check if it’s aligned with your goals and if your budget can be adapted without losing out on another effective channel.
 Getting busy?
 Prioritise the campaigns and tactics that work best for you and use them as a baseline to keep things consistent.

 Ask for help

 There’s lots of help out there to create your small business marketing strategy.
 For example, if you don’t feel confident creating a marketing strategy completely on your own, use a template to get you started.
-Business Gateway Scotland offer a helpful digital marketing strategy tutorial with a downloadable template to give you some ideas.
+Business Gateway Scotland offers a helpful digital marketing strategy tutorial with a downloadable template to give you some ideas.

 Or you can sit down with a professional and talk through everything.
 They can guide you in the right direction so you can create the strategy yourself.
 Or you can write your marketing strategy with them and benefit from their expert knowledge.
-Investing some money (it doesn’t have to be expensive!) on a small business marketing consultant now will prove invaluable in the long run.
+Investing some money (it doesn’t have to be expensive!) in a small business marketing consultant now will prove invaluable in the long run.